 - Are there signs of dampness and general decay?

-- Does your phone work – nearly half of 18-35 year olds rank mobile phone signal as a consideration factor when buying a property.
+- Does your phone work?
+Nearly half of 18 to 35 year-olds rank mobile phone signal as a consideration factor when buying a property.

 - If you are viewing a flat, what is the service charge and common areas like?